Flower Show "How to Show" Made Easy!

-Here are some of her time tested tricks for cutting the specimen you want to exhibit at our Annual Flower Show this coming July 15th:
+Here are sometime tested tricks for cutting the specimen you want to exhibit at our Annual Flower Show this coming July 15th:

 Cut specimens in the morning or late afternoon when it is cooler... on the day before the show.
 (EXCEPT for daylilies, which you cut the day of the show.)

 Take a pitcher of water with you out to your garden and put cuts specimens in water RIGHT AWAY!

 Cut extra long stems because you will need to cut them once or twice more UNDER WATER so they drink only water, NO air.
 Continually keep them in water in a cool place and out of the sun until you are ready to put them in their display container.